CLIPPINGS

 Olaf Stapledon, Star Maker In such worlds the organic basis of intelligence was often a swarm of avian creatures no bigger than sparrows.
 A host of individual bodies were possessed together by a single individual mind of human rank.
 The body of this mind was multiple, but the mind itself was almost as firmly knit as the mind of a man. [...]
 Probing as best we could beyond the formal similarity of spirit which gave us access to the bird-clouds, we discovered painfully how to see with a million eyes at once, how to feel the texture of the atmosphere with a million wings.
 We learned to interpret the composite percepts of mud-flats and marshes and great agricultural regions, irrigated twice daily by the tide.

-Philip Ball, ShapesTuring’s resemble not only the skin of a zebra, tiger or angelfish, but also some patterns in inanimate nature, such as the ripples in wind-blown sand.
+Philip Ball, ShapesTuring’s stripe patterns resemble not only the skin of a zebra, tiger or angelfish, but also some patterns in inanimate nature, such as the ripples in wind-blown sand.
 This may be no coincidence.
 Meinhardt suggests that, at root, the formation of these sand patterns is akin to an activator-inhibitor system.
 The mounds and ridges of sand are formed by deposition of wind-blown grains. […] The formation of regular structures by the competition between an autocatalytic activating process and an inhibiting influence, both of which may diffuse through space, now appears to have possible relevance not just for developmental biology but for pure and applied chemistry, geomorphology, plant biology, ecology, sociology and perhaps even astrophysics (a reaction-diffusion mechanism has, for example, been suggested as the origin of spiral galaxies).

 Philip Ball, FlowPretty much all scientific histories of the problem of turbulence start in the same place: with the sketches of wild water flows made by Leonardo da Vinci in the 15th century.
 What Leonardo was up to was rather profound.
 In the words of art historian Martin Kemp, Leonardo regarded nature “as weaving an infinite variety of elusive patterns on the basic warp and woof of mathematical perfection.”
 Leonardo was trying to grasp those patterns.
 So when he drew an analogy between the braided vortices in water flowing around a flat plate in a stream, and the braids of a woman’s hair, he wasn’t just saying that one looks like the other — he was positing a deep connection between the two, a correspondence of form in the manner that Neoplatonic philosophers of his age deemed to exist throughout the natural world.
 He saw fluid flow as a static, almost crystalline entity: his sketches have a solidity to them, seeming almost to weave water into ropes and coils.